 - Horizontal gaze nystagmus (the officer will watch for jerking motions in your eyes as you shift your gaze)

 The officer will be looking for slurred speech and other uncoordinated movements to justify a blood alcohol content (BAC) test, such as a breathalyzer.
 The officer’s interpretation of these field sobriety tests is highly subjective—and there are several people who cannot pass these tests sober.

 Most officers have video equipment in their patrol cars.
 Ask them to turn it on so that there is solid evidence of your field sobriety tests.
 When the officer’s decisions to make a DUI arrest come under scrutiny, there is little that is more convincing to a judge and jury than a video recording.

 DUI attorneys in Sugar Land protect your rights.
 You have the right to fair and just due process and to dispute a DUI arrest based on mere suspicion and subjective evidence.
-Contact us using the form on the right or call 281-265-1515 for help with Sugar Land DUI arrest.
+Call us today at or schedule online for a free consultation for help with Sugar Land DUI arrest.

 Field Sobriety Tests | David Hunter Law Firm, Sugar Land TX